thiblahute/meson-website/Compiler-properties.md

     compiler = meson.get_compiler('c')

 Here we extract the C compiler.
-We could also have given the argument <tt>cpp</tt> to get the C++ compiler, <tt>objc</tt> to get the objective C compiler and so on.
+We could also have given the argument `cpp` to get the C++ compiler, `objc` to get the objective C compiler and so on.
 The call is valid for all languages specified in the *project* declaration.
 Trying to obtain some other compiler will lead to an unrecoverable error.

 ## System information